 Advisers at every Scottish CAB can provide detailed advice on kinship care and can access additional specialist advice for complex cases.

-If you can’t get to your local CAB, call the confidential Kinship Care Helpline, Monday to Friday, 9 am - 5pm on 0808 800 0006.
+For Kinship Care enquiries only call the confidential Kinship Care Advice Service for Scotland Helpline, Monday to Friday, 9 am - 5pm on 0808 800 0006.
 Calls are free from landlines and most mobiles.
 Outside of operating times, please leave your contact details and a short message and you will be contacted within 24 hours, Monday to Friday.